mido/mido/README.rst

 Status
 ------

-1.2 is the third stable release.
+1.3 is the fourth stable release.

 This project uses `Semantic Versioning <https://semver.org>`_.